herdworks/hypertemplates-web/content/docs/tutorials/learn/index.md

 title: Learn HyperTemplates
 description: Learn more about the HyperTemplates core building blocks
 summary: |
-    Learn more about the HyperTemplates core building blocks
+    Learn more about HyperTemplates five core building blocks
 breadcrumb: Learn
 ---